guitarvydas/onward/helloworld0d/doc/dpls.md

 \...

-4\.
-Inject first message
+Software components are fully isolated from one another through the use of FIFO queues.

-![Towards DPLs-4 Inject first
+D. Inject first message![Towards DPLs-4 Inject first message(s).drawio.png](./media/image5.png){width="6.5in"
-message(s).drawio.png](./media/image5.png){width="6.5in"
 height="2.4615912073490813in"}